Now That's an Egg of a Different Color!

 Whether it’s flaunting a pale bubblegum pink hue, blue like an overgrown robin’s egg, or green like one you might serve with ham in a whimsical childhood story; a rainbow of eggs exists…no paint required!

 Brown eggs have long been perceived as fresher and more local, but this is not necessarily true- the pigment in the shell has nothing to do with the nutrition or texture of the egg…after all, we don’t consume the actual shell.
-This rule applies for all colors of eggs- why not bring an enchanting touch to brunch by incorporating vivid eggs into dishes like our Scotch Egg with Chow Chow and Spring Lettuce, or the Summer Skillet with Veggies and Eggs?
-Don’t be afraid to toss (or rather, gently place) some of those mint green eggs into your basket next time you shop through the farmer’s market!
+This rule applies to all colors of eggs, so don’t be afraid to toss (or rather, gently place) some of those mint green eggs into your basket next time you shop through the farmer’s market!
 After all, who could pass up an egg of a different color?

 We know eggs-actly what you're craving.
 Try these recipes: